Polynomial time guarantees for sampling based posterior inference in high-dimensional generalised linear models

-This paper is organised as follows: In Section \ref{sec:Results-for-GLM} the main results are demonstrated for nonparametric generalised linear models.
-Section \ref{sec:General-sampling-guarantees} develops the approximation by the surrogate posterior measure in a general context and presents convergence guarantees for the surrogate and vanilla Langevin sampler.
-In Section \ref{sec:Applications}, applications to several statistical models are discussed in detail, including density estimation, nonparametric regression and Darcy's problem.
-Proofs are deferred to Section \ref{sec:Proofs} and to the Appendix.
+The rest of the paper is organised as follows.
+Section~\ref{sec:mainResults} develops the approximation by the surrogate posterior measure in a general context and presents convergence guarantees for the surrogate and vanilla Langevin sampler.
+In Section~\ref{sec:Applications}, applications to several statistical models are discussed in detail, including density estimation, nonparametric regression with GLMs and Darcy's problem.